 CONGRATULATIONS TO 2020 RECIPIENT

 The ACRM Awards Committee and Archives Editorial Board are pleased to honor Amit Kumar, MPH, PhD with the 2020 Elizabeth & Sidney Licht Award for his paper, Use of Hospital-Based Rehabilitation Services and Hospital Readmission Following Ischemic Stroke in the United States.
-This award will be presented at the ACRM 2020 Annual Conference in Atlanta.
+This award was presented on 23 October at the ACRM 2020 VIRTUAL Annual Conference.

 “I wanted to take a moment to extend my most sincere thanks to ACRM for choosing our paper for the 2020 ACRM Elizabeth and Sidney Licht Award.
 I would also extend heartfelt gratitude to my coauthors and funding agencies (CoHSTAR and NCMRR) for supporting this study.
 This will encourage other early career researchers to conduct health service and policy research in the field of rehabilitation.” —Amit Kumar